The Best $1,000 High-End Home Theater PC Build – July 2021

 Solid-State Drive –

 SilverStone GD09B-C ATX Case$115This case is the perfect choice for a high-end HTPC.
 At just under 27 liters, it’s the smallest ATX-class HTPC case on the market, and allows you to use powerful video cards or other expansion cards, plus up to two 3.5″ hard drives and an optical drive.
 For cooling, it includes one pre-installed 120mm low-noise fan, with room for two more.
-One more note: this is the newest version, which includes both a USB Type-A port and a USB Type-C port on the front panel.
+One more note: this is the newest version, which includes both a USB Type-A port and a USB Type-C port on the front panel, and we’ve made sure to select a motherboard that has the necessary Type-C header.

 At 17.32" wide, this case is designed to blend in perfectly with an AV system.